 Undoubtedly, significant gender integration improvements have been made within existing multilateral climate funds over the past years.
-However, there are persistent challenges to true gender-responsiveness in funding climate actions with a transformative focus on addressing genderbiased power relations, equal access to resources and joint decision-making.
+However, there are persistent challenges to true gender-responsiveness in funding climate actions with a transformative focus on addressing gender-biased power relations, equal access to resources and joint decision-making.

 On its own, a formal gender policy or gender action plan for a climate financing instrument is rarely enough.
 The systematic integration of gender equality considerations - including with attention to gender balance and gender expertise - in a fund's governance, operational procedures, technical expert advisory bodies and decision-making structures as well as into a fund's management and staff culture (for example with a zero tolerance approach toward sexual and gendered exploitation, abuse or harassment) is equally important.

 While the level of gender expertise represented in various funds, expert advisory bodies, governing councils, boards and committees is hard to ascertain, their gender balance can be more easily observed and tracked.
-For example, a quick snapshot of the gender balance of the governing bodies of the CIFs, the GCF, the GEF and the Adaptation Fund in January 2022 reveals a wide variation and a clear thematic gender bias.
-While the Adaptation Fund Board and the Subcommittee of the PPCR with 45% female members each are close to gender balance, the mitigation-focused CTF and the SREP Subcommittee have only 26% female members.
-The GEF Council (with 43% female members when counting both members and alternate members), the SCF Trust Fund Committee (31%), the GCF Board (29% of both members and alternate members)1 and the FIP Subcommittee (28%) are in between.
+For example, a quick snapshot of the gender balance of the governing bodies of the CIFs, the GCF, the GEF and the Adaptation Fund in January 2024 reveals a wide variation, but also some changes over previous years, with less of a thematic gender bias, but also a long way towards gender balance in funds' decision-making.
+In just one fund, the GEF Council (with 49% female members when counting both members and alternate members) the governing body is reaching gender balance, with two funds, the GCF Board (42% of both members and alternate members) and the PPCR Technical Committee (42% female members) following closely, while surprisingly the Adaptation Fund Board (25% female members, when counting both members and alternate members, albeit in an incomplete Board)2 and the FIP Technical Committee (22%) are trailing furthest behind.
+The SCF Trust Fund Committee (38%), the SREP Technical Committee with 35% female members and the mitigation-focused CTF Trust Fund Committee (30%) are in between.
 Of these, notably, the GCF alone under its governing instrument has a formal mandate to achieve gender balance in its Board.
-In 2021, its 24-person Board included six female members and eight female alternate members.

 Comprehensive and gender-equal involvement of beneficiaries and especially local stakeholders with the right to have their voices heard also has to become a core concern of all climate funds' public participation and stakeholder engagement mechanisms for example through a dedicated role for gender-focused organisations and women's groups.
 At both the CIFs and the GCF, civil society representatives can participate as active observers in Board meetings by taking the floor, with CIF active observers also having the right to add agenda items and recommend outside experts for consideration by a fund Board.
 The revised CIF Gender Policy now designates some CIF active observers as gender equality representatives (although without adding extra observer seats).
 Such participation by civil society as active observers needs to be gender-balanced and gender-informed.
-Ideally, it should be complemented by Fund-specific gender advisory groups and gender rosters that draw on the expertise and bring in the voices of gender experts, women's organisations and local grassroots women into climate fund proceedings.
+Ideally, it should be complemented by fund-specific gender advisory groups and gender rosters that draw on the expertise and bring in the voices of gender experts, women's organisations and local grassroots women into climate fund proceedings.
 This would also help in addressing the continued shortcoming that despite significant procedural and operational gender mandates within climate funds many projects and programmes continue to treat gender mainstreaming requirements for climate investments as 'add-ons' by proposing only limited gender activities identified through a separate gender analysis and action plan (often narrowly focused on capacity-building and awareness raising of women on climate issues) instead of as a mandate to change the substantive nature and focus of climate interventions (Schalatek et al., 2021).